Smart Timing for Mining: A Deep Learning Framework for Bitcoin Hardware ROI Prediction: Approach and model

-is then passed through $N$ stacked Transformer blocks, each consisting of multi-head attention, a feed-forward layer, and LayerNorm with residual connections.
+The encoded representation $\mathbf{Z}_{0}$ is then passed through $N$ stacked Transformer encoder layers, each consisting of multi-head self-attention, a position-wise feed-forward network, layer normalization, and residual connections, to produce the final temporal representation used for classification.

-\subsubsection{Classification and Training.}
+\subsubsection{Classification and Training}

-The encoder output is then aggregated via global average pooling and passed through a two-layer fully connected classification head to predict the three ROI classes.
-The model is trained using weighted cross-entropy loss with label smoothing.
+Let $\mathbf{Z}_{\text{N}}\in \mathbb{R}^{B \times L \times d_{\text{model}}}$ denote the output of the final Transformer encoder layer.
+To obtain a fixed-length representation for each sequence, we apply global average pooling over the temporal dimension.
+The pooled vector is then passed through a two-layer fully connected classification head, which outputs the predicted class probabilities $p_{i,c}$ for the three ROI classes.
+The model is trained using weighted cross-entropy loss with label smoothing, defined as